lkesteloot/unsong/unsong-1.md

 Now break down the thing you want to remember into three-letter blocks.
 Each block represents a person performing an action on an object.
 Keep doing this, and you have a really weird story, which is exactly the sort of story you are most likely to remember.

 My R person is a Roman.
 My S action is sitting.
-My L object is a lantern.
-ROS-AILE becomes a Roman sitting with a lantern.
+My L object is a lantern. [sc]Ros-aile[/sc] becomes a Roman sitting with a lantern.
 It’s Hebrew, so the vowels don’t count.

 My K person is Kim Jong-un.
 My F action is flying.
 My L object is still a lantern.
 So Kim Jong-un is flying on a giant lantern.
-Add the tyrannosaur nibbling, and you’ve got KAPHILUTON.
+Add the tyrannosaur nibbling, and you’ve got [sc]Kaphiluton[/sc].

-Remembering ROS-AILE-KAPHILUTON is hard.
+Remembering [sc]Ros-aile-kaphiluton[/sc] is hard.
 Remembering a Roman sitting watchfully in the dark with a lantern, only to have Kim Jong-un suddenly scream past him on a lantern-shaped fighter jet so terrifying that they have to call in the dinosaur cavalry—that’s easy.
 Keep going, and even a fifty-eight letter name becomes tractable.

 Is it hard to make these kinds of stories up on the fly?
 Yes, it’s hard the first time, and the hundredth time, and even the thousandth time.